uidaholib/digital_home/pages/subjects.md

 ## Browse Subjects

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse terms and subjects present in U of I’s Digital Collections.
-Word size is determined by frequency and all words link to a corresponding collection search.
+Word size is determined by frequency and all words link to browse related collections.